 If you or your spouse have worked in a foreign country and contributed to its social security plan, you might be entitled to a disability pension from that country.
 Eligibility conditions vary from one country to another.

-The foreign pension is usually calculated based on the contributions paid by the worker in the foreign country concerned.
+The pension granted is calculated on the basis of several factors, including the amount of the contributions paid by the worker into the foreign plan and the type of plan concerned.

 The Bureau des ententes de sécurité sociale of Retraite Québec has administered these agreements since February 3, 2003.